Oh no, not another ‘top website resolutions blog post’ I hear you cry!

 How about a new website?

 Our own website is 3 years old, and starting to look tired.
-We are going to launch a fresh new site over the next couple of months, and if your site hasn’t seen the decorators for a few years it might be worth taking a look.
+We are going to launch a fresh new site over the next couple of months.
+If your site hasn’t seen the decorators for a few years it might be worth taking a look.

-Website fads come and go, and it’s a fair bet that if your website is more than 3 years old it will engage visitors better if it were built in a way that today’s visitors, rather than yesterday’s.
+Website fads come and go.
+It’s a fair bet that if your website is more than 3 years old it will engage visitors better if it were built in a way that today’s visitors expect.
 It’s also a good excuse to review and update your content, and bring blog posts up to date.
 If your site is built using WordPress, you may not have too much work to do to change the look and feel of your site.
 Just find a theme that you like, install it, and start styling!

 This year : Take a hard look at your website, and freshen it up with a new design if it is looking dated